dlhartman64/evolvingPhilosophers/README.md

 One of the motivations behind a multi-process ring of dp is that one of the hosts might have a unique resource valuable  to dp running on other hosts.
-Here in this code there is a data heap on each dp that stores strings:
+There is a data heap on each diningPhilosopher to illustrate this that stores strings:

 ./dpClient relayStoreDataOnDp --addressOfDpToForwardRequest=localhost:8080 --numberOfDpThatStoresData=4 --dataToStore="The quick brown fox jumped over the lazy dog's back."